 Carucci’s advice is that, from the start, and certainly as the business grows, you get help for as much of the enabling and necessary work as you can, leaving you to do more and more competitive income generating work.
 That help does not have to be expensive.
 The internet can be a treasure trove of advice and templates.
 Certainly, if you’re just starting, local enterprise agencies or Better Business Bureaus can often offer you free or subsidised business help.

-The first step is to reframe things and realise that asking for help is a strength not a weakness.
+The first step is to reframe things and realise that asking for the right help indicates strength not weakness.
 Then, work out exactly the help the business needs and who to ask for it.
 If you’re not sure, ask others who to ask or google it.
 Then seek out the necessary help and expect positive things.
 Especially in the light of the recent global upheaval, there’s a general acknowledgement that businesses need help and a deeper willingness to provide it.
 Finally, be honest and generous about and with what you have.
 If you can’t afford someone’s services, don’t string them along, negotiate, see if there’s something you can offer in return.
 Where you can, extend help to others.

 You can’t be an expert at everything.
 If you’re running your own business, one thing you need to become an expert in (besides your core business) is asking for the right help at the right time from people who know more than you and who can free you up/ enable you to do and earn money from what you are good at.